Scandinavian Tour: The Vikings of Denmark, Norway & Sweden

 Changes in our itinerary, accommodations and transportation schedules may occur.
 A flexible attitude and a sense of humor are essential.

-Scandinavian countries are expensive, and we will staying in 3- and 4-star hotels.
-Even though we have carefully chosen the hotels, they will frequently be simple.
+Scandinavian countries are expensive, and we will stay in 3- and 4-star hotels.
+Even though we have carefully chosen the hotels, many of them housed in charming historic buildings, they may be simple.
 Bellboys may not be available, and participants must be prepared to, at times, be responsible for their own luggage.
 The rooms will be ‘European’ size, which means small.
 If you would like to be upgraded to a larger room or suite at an additional cost, please contact the Far Horizons office.

-olesaler, has confirmed a special rate of CALL on SAS Airlines in economy for both the international and internal flights of the itinerary.
+International and the three internal flights are not included.
+Far Horizons, working with an airline wholesaler, has confirmed a special rate on SAS Airlines in economy for both the international and internal flights of the itinerary.
 Premium economy and business class available at a reduced rate.
 Upon registration, we will send further information on the group flights.
 If you do not fly on the group flights, you are responsible for all flight arrangements and transportation (including airport transfers) to join the group.
 If Far Horizons must change the trip dates or cancel the trip for any reason, Far Horizons is not responsible for any air ticket you may have purchased.
 For further information, please call the Far Horizons office.

 The private tours of archaeological sites and talks by specialists are scheduled in advance and include a donation to each.
 Specialists working at these sites are excited about showing their work to interested enthusiasts.
 However, please be aware that there may be times when the director or a member of the staff may not be onsite when our groups arrive due to other commitments